-Valerian root appears to be more powerful, because it affects basic brain chemistry at a more fundamental level.
-It does have a few reports of serious side effects: one case study described a patient who had serious heart problems and delirium after he stopped using a valerian root supplement (9).
+Valerian root appears to be more powerful because it affects basic brain chemistry at a more fundamental level.
+It does have a few reports of serious side effects: one case study described a patient who had serious heart problems and delirium after he stopped using a valerian root supplement (10).

 The upside of this is that if you have any medical conditions or if you are taking medication, you should check with your doctor before taking valerian root.

-Chamomile appears to be quite safe, according to a scientific review on the supplement’s properties (11).
-The only documented side effect in a large trial was an allergic reaction to the plant material in a small amount of people.
+Chamomile appears to be quite safe, according to a scientific review on the supplement’s properties (12).
+The only documented side effect in a large trial was an allergic reaction to the plant material in a small number of people.

-As more potent pharmaceuticals, antihistamines suffer from the problem of being too good at what it does.
+As more potent pharmaceuticals, antihistamines suffer from the problem of being too good at what they do.
 The main side effect is drowsiness the next day.